 Their strategy seemed to work well into mid-June.
 After beating the Orioles, 5-2, in Baltimore on June 15, the expansion Nats stood at a surprising 30-30, tied with the O’s, also 30-30, in fourth place.
 (The ’61 Nats actually were a game over .500 at 24-23 on June 2 before losing five in a row.)

 Unfortunately, or perhaps predictably, the penchant for long losing streaks caught up with the Senators.
 Washington jumped out to a 6-0 lead the next night, June 16, in Boston before the Red Sox came roaring back to win 14-9.
 The Sox win, coincidentally, left Boston at 30-30.
 Saturday was more of the same.
 The Nats blew a 5-1 lead and lost 6-5.

 Still, the team was just two games below .500.
-The Sunday game, however, has to rank as the worst loss in the history of the expansion team, if not the worst ever for a Washington team, up to this past season.
+The Sunday game, however, has to rank as the worst loss in the history of the expansion team, if not the worst ever for a Washington team, through 2019.
 Leading 7-5 into the top of the 9th, Washington scored five times, aided by a Willie Tasby grand slam.
-Despite giving up five runs, Carl Mathias took the mound for the bottom of the 9th, three outs away from what he hoped would be his first Major League victory.
+Despite giving up five runs, Carl Mathias took the mound for the bottom of the ninth, three outs away from what he hoped would be his first major league victory.